sribongarla/My_Project/failures/pod-crash.md

 - Fix resource limits
 - Redeploy

-## Interview Explanation
-I start with pod status, then describe the pod for events, then check application logs.
+start with pod status, then describe the pod for events, then check application logs.
 Most CrashLoopBackOff issues come from app startup failure, missing config, secret mismatch, or memory pressure.